 Two more of her famous novels include Valentine and Lélia.
 Her novels centered on class struggle and often featured peasants as protagonists.

-Sand’s “rustic” literature are her most famous novels, and they feature stories of love and class struggle, and take place in the countryside.
+Sand’s “rustic” literature is her most famous novel, and they feature stories of love and class struggle and take place in the countryside.

 7. She was the most popular writer in Europe at the time

 George Sand could be called the most popular writer in Europe at the time, according to many.
 This is an amazing accomplishment, and a testament to her ability to write characters and themes people connect with, and a “post-revolutionary symbol”.

 Scholars say she was more popular than even Balzac or Hugo at the time.
 In addition to being popular, Sand was highly respected by the elites of the literary world.

 8. She had a weird love affair with Chopin

 Frédéric Chopin was initially turned off by the smoking, cross-dressing George Sand.
 He asked someone if she was a woman or a man.

 But the two nevertheless formed a relationship.
 They traveled to Mallorca, an island off the coast of Spain in the Mediterranean when she was in her thirties, and spent time with him, however Chopin was ill with tuberculosis and had to be cared for.